-Cut off timing for subscriptions/ redemptions/ switches
+Cut off timing for subscriptions/ redemptions/switches

 This is the time before which your application (complete in all respects) should reach the official points of acceptance.
+This is the time before which an investor's application (complete in all respects) should reach the official points of acceptance.

-The cut off timings for determining applicable NAVs for subscriptions / redemptions / switch-ins / switch-outs to be made at the Investor Service Centres / Designated Collection Centres (designated as 'Official Points of Acceptance' from time to time) are as per the following table:
+The cut off timings for determining applicable NAVs for subscriptions/redemptions/switch-ins/switch-outs to be made at the Investor Service Centres/Designated Collection Centres (designated as 'Official Points of Acceptance' from time to time) are as per the following table: